 The University is committed to fairness, consistency and transparency in selection decisions.
 Members of selection committees will be aware of the principles of equality of opportunity, fair selection and the risks of bias.
-There will be both female and male selection committee members.
-The selection committee may be advised by other qualified members of the Department in assessing application materials.
+There will be both female and male committee members wherever possible.